 registering with government agencies (such as the UK Information Commissioner’s Office).

-If you have any queries regarding this Policy or its Schedules please contact the Data Protection Officer at firstname.lastname@example.org.
+If you have any queries regarding this Policy, please contact the Privacy Officer at email@example.com.

-This Policy and its Schedules will be updated from time to time by the Data Protection Officer to reflect any changes in legislation or in our methods or practices.
-The current issue of the Policy will be available from our website at www.launchcloud.com or from legal@launchcloudcom who are responsible for Data Protection issues.
+This Policy and its Schedules will be updated from time to time by the Privacy Officer to reflect any changes in legislation or in our methods or practices.
+The current issue of the Policy will be available from our website at www.launchcloud.com or from legal@launchcloudcom who are responsible for data protection issues.